PNNL-CompBio/coderdata/docs/index.md

 <!-- # Cancer Omics and Drug Experiment Response Data (`coderdata`) Python Package -->

 ### Introduction
 CoderData is a cancer benchmark data package developed in Python and R.
 There are two aspects of this package, the backend build section and the user facing python package.
 The build section is a github workflow that generates four cancer datasets in a format that is easy for users and algorithms to ingest.
 The python package allows users to easily download the data, load it into python and reformat it as desired.

 ### Installation and Usage
 ##### Bash / Command Line

-To install `coderdata`, simply run the following command in your terminal:
+To install coderdata, simply run the following command in your terminal:

 ```bash
 pip install coderdata
 ```

 ##### Bash / Command line
 To download datasets, simply run the following command in your terminal.
 Remove the prefix argument if you'd like to install all datasets.

 ```bash
 coderdata download --prefix hcmi
 ```

 ##### Python
 To download, load, and call datasets in python, simply run the following commands.

 <div class="code-box">
     <p>import coderdata as cd </p>